 Living things in a habitat all depend on each other for their survival.
 They provide things like food and shelter for other living things.

-The bee depends on

-The bee dependent the flowers on the plant to provide a source of food.
+The bee depends on the flowers on the plant to provide a source of food.
+The plant depends on the worm to make the soil healthy so

-The plant

-depends on

-the worm

-to make the

-soil healthy so

-it can grow.